Jonathan Gould (goalkeeper): Coaching and managerial career

 In 2006, he became manager of New Zealand club Hawke's Bay United, assisted by his father Bobby Gould.
 In 2009, he left this role to take up an assistant coaching position with Wellington Phoenix FC.
 After two seasons with the Phoenix both of which resulted in the club reaching the finals series, Gould left to join Perth Glory and work alongside his former Rangers adversary Ian Ferguson.
 It was announced on 26 April 2012 Gould was returning to New Zealand on a two-year deal to continue his previous role as goalkeeping coach with the Wellington Phoenix.

 On 16 February 2015 Jonathan Gould joined West Bromwich Albion as their first-team goalkeeping coach, working for manager Tony Pulis.
 After Pulis moved to Middlesbrough, Gould was appointed to the goalkeeping coach position there in January 2018.
 Gould was released from his position at Middlesbrough in May 2019.
 He was named Preston North End goalkeeping coach as of 12 August 2019, but returned to Napier City Rovers as a Goalkeeping coach for the Rovers Talent Pathway Programme.
 In March 2022 Gould was appointed the goalkeeping coach for New Zealand.

 Gould returned to England in December 2022 joining Stoke City.
 He left his role with Stoke in December 2023.

-In July 2024 Gould was recruited by new A-League club Auckland FC as a goalkeeping coach.
+In July 2024, Gould was recruited by new A-League club Auckland FC as a goalkeeping coach.
+In May 2026, Gould departed Auckland FC after two years at the club, having helped the side win the A-League Premiership in 2024–25, and the A-League Men Championship in 2026.

+In June 2026, Gould returned to England, joining National League club Forest Green Rovers as set-piece and goalkeeping coach.